DouglasDevelop/dailyPython/README.md

 # dailyPython - Daily coding challenges

-**[dailyPython](https://douglasdevelop.github.io/dailyPython/)** is a free and fun way to learn python, whether you're just starting or already have some prior knowledge.
+**[dailyPython](https://douglasdevelop.github.io/dailyPython/)** is a free and fun way to learn python, whether you're just getting started or already have some prior knowledge.

 Try it here! https://douglasdevelop.github.io/dailyPython/